JustinEchols/SoftwareRenderer/README.md

 ## Features
 - Hot Reloading
-  -   Edits to the simulation and rendering code can be made, then recompiled, all without needing to kill the main executable (see demo2).
+  -   Edits to the simulation and rendering code can be made, then recompiled, all without needing to kill the main executable (see demo 002.gif).
   -   This does not work in all cases.
 For exmple, if a change to a struct is made then the app will need to be closed and recompiled.

 - Virtual Camera